The Quiet Earth (film): Plot

 Zac settles into a more normal routine.
 One morning, a young woman named Joanne appears.
 Zac is attracted to her, and after a few days they have sex.
 They find a third survivor, a Māori man named Api.
 The three determine why they survived: at the instant of The Effect, they were all at the moment of death: Api was being drowned during a fight, Joanne was electrocuted by a faulty hairdryer, and Zac had overdosed on pills in a suicide attempt.
-He had realized the experiment posed serious dangers and was guilt-ridden for not speaking out.
-The discovery of his body, with his lab ID and tape recorder nearby, would have the consequence of exposing Project Flashlight and ending the experiment before it was too late.
+He had realised the experiment posed serious dangers and was guilt-ridden for not speaking out.

 A love triangle develops, but Zac is more concerned about his scientific observations: universal physical constants are changing, causing the Sun's output to fluctuate and become highly unstable.
 Zac fears The Effect will occur again (and that the Sun will soon collapse in any case and obliterate the Earth) and decides to destroy the Delenco facility.
-Api has provided the possible answer – if the still-active Flashlight Grid is balanced, and is continually destabilizing the Sun, then knocking out the facility would make the Grid fail.
+Api has provided the possible answer – if the still-active Flashlight Grid is balanced, and is continually destabilising the Sun, then knocking out the facility would make the Grid fail.
 The three put aside their personal conflicts and drive a truckload of explosives to the installation, only to be stopped at the perimeter when Zac detects dangerous levels of ionising radiation emanating from the plant.
 He says that he will go to town to retrieve a remote control device to send the truck into the facility.

 While Zac is gone, Joanne and Api have sex.
 Afterward, Api tells Joanne that he will sacrifice himself by driving the truck; he doubts that Zac's device will be capable of controlling the vehicle.
 They then hear the truck.
-Zac has not returned to town and drives the truck onto the gas-bomb-weakened roof of the laboratory, which caves in.
+Zac has not returned to town after all and drives the truck onto the gas-bomb-weakened roof of the laboratory, which caves in.
 Just as the Second Effect occurs, he triggers the explosives.

 Once again, a bright red light is seen surrounded by a dark tunnel.
-Zac awakens on a beach at twilight.
+Zac awakens on his own on a beach at twilight.
 There are strange cloud formations, resembling waterspouts, rising out of the ocean.
-He walks to the water's edge, then sees an enormous ringed planet slowly rise over the horizon.
-As the only survivor of this new Effect (and holding his tape recorder), Zac stares in confusion and despair at his unearthly surroundings.
+He walks to the water's edge, and sees an enormous ringed planet slowly rise above the horizon.
+Holding his tape recorder, Zac stares in confusion and awe at his unearthly surroundings.